 Binance accused of being a conduit for money launderers?

-According to an investigation by Reuters, from 2017 to 2022, buyers and sellers on a Russian darknet drugs market known as “Hydra” had been using Binance to make and receive cryptocurrency payments worth US$780 million.
-The website is only accessible via the Darkweb and generally accepts cryptocurrency as a form of payment.
+Reuters found that from 2017 to 2022, people on a Russian darknet drug market called “Hydra” used Binance to send and get cryptocurrency payments worth $780 million.
+The website is only on the Darkweb and takes cryptocurrency for payment.

-Since August 2021, Binance has stepped up on its know-your-customer (KYC) requirements including requiring both new and existing users to submit identification in order to use most of the features on the Exchange.
-According to figures from Crystal Blockchain– a blockchain analytics firm, since Binance tightened its KYC requirements the monthly total of funds linked to Hydra Market that have allegedly flowed through Binance has decreased significantly from over US$30 million per month to less than US$1 million per month in the first quarter of 2022.
+Since August 2021, Binance made their KYC rules stricter.
+Both new and old users have to show ID to use most features on the exchange.
+Crystal Blockchain found out that since Binance made their KYC rules stricter, the monthly total of funds linked to Hydra Market that went through Binance went down a lot.
+It went from over $30 million per month to less than $1 million per month in the first quarter of 2022.

 Is Binance safe in 2023?